-Preparedness for people with a chronic illness
+Preparedness for older people

 May 2017

 Emergencies can strike at any time.
 They can damage and destroy homes and valuables, affect health, upset routines, and in many cases cause significant financial burden.
 The impacts are complex, long term, and often hidden.